The Branches of Accounting

 Financial accounting differs from other types of accounting in several ways, including the following:

-foundation of financial accounting is verifiable facts and objective evidence.
+- Objectivity: Foundation of financial accounting is verifiable facts and objective evidence.
 To ensure the dependability and correctness of financial statements, they are prepared using objective data, such as transactions and occurrences.

-For users, such as investors and creditors, to make informed judgments, financial accounting information must be relevant to their needs.
+- Relevance: For users, such as investors and creditors, to make informed judgments, financial accounting information must be relevant to their needs.

-To enable consumers to make insightful comparisons, financial statements should be comparable across various businesses and periods.
+- Comparability: To enable consumers to make insightful comparisons, financial statements should be comparable across various businesses and periods.

-For decision-making, users should have access to financial accounting information as soon as possible.
+- Timeliness: For decision-making, users should have access to financial accounting information as soon as possible.

-To maintain consistency and comparability of financial statements across various businesses, financial accounting should adhere to consistent rules, standards, and practices.
+- Uniformity: To maintain consistency and comparability of financial statements across various businesses, financial accounting should adhere to consistent rules, standards, and practices.

 Managerial accounting provides managers with data for planning, controlling, and making decisions.